diegoparrilla/sidecart-site/quickstart.md

 {: refdef}

-The SidecarT operates using a Raspberry Pi Pico W (Raspberry Pi Pico soon).
-You have the option to purchase the SidecarT with an included and pre-configured Raspberry Pi Pico W, or you can buy one separately.
+The SidecarT operates using a Raspberry Pi Pico W. You have the option to purchase the SidecarT with an included and pre-configured Raspberry Pi Pico W, or you can buy one separately.
 If you choose to purchase one on your own, you should look for a [Raspberry Pi Pico WH (Reference SC0919)](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#raspberry-pi-pico-w-and-pico-wh), which already comes with the necessary 40-pin connectors to attach to the SidecarT's motherboard.
 Alternatively, you can buy a [Raspberry Pi Pico W (Reference SC0918)](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#raspberry-pi-pico-w-and-pico-wh) and procure two 20-pin connectors, then solder them to the board yourself.
 Here's a [link to a manufacturer](https://www.lcsc.com/product-detail/span-style-background-color-ff0-Pin-span-Headers_BOOMELE-Boom-Precision-Elec-C50981_C50981.html) for reference.

 {:refdef: style="text-align: center;"}
 [![Raspberry Pi Pico WH](/assets/images/quickstart/raspberry-pi-pico-rp2040-wh.png)](/assets/images/quickstart/raspberry-pi-pico-rp2040-wh.png){:.glightbox}